flurinh/protos/README.md

 ## What is Protos?

-Protos is a Python library designed to streamline and standardize computational workflows for **comparative structural biology**.
-It originated from the need to manage, process, and analyze large datasets containing diverse protein information, including sequence, structure, alignments, properties, and standardized numbering systems.
+Protos is a Python library designed to **standardize and execute complex computational workflows** essential for structural biology research.
+It provides integrated capabilities for handling diverse biological data types – including sequences, 3D structures, alignments, and associated properties – through a unified framework.

-The primary goal of Protos is to provide a **reusable and interoperable framework** that handles common, often repetitive tasks associated with analyzing multiple protein entries simultaneously.
-This includes:

-*   Consistent data loading and saving routines.
-*   Standardized handling of common bioinformatics file formats.
-*   Management of file paths and datasets across different analyses.
-*   Integration of various data representations (e.g., linking structural features to sequence positions).
+The core function of Protos is to manage multi-step analyses by breaking them down into defined tasks handled by modular components.

-## Core Architecture: Processors
+## Core Architecture: Processors & Interoperability

-Protos is built upon a modular architecture using distinct Python components called **'Processors'**.
-Each Processor is specialized for handling a specific type of data or performing a particular set of analysis tasks.
-Key Processors include:
+Protos utilizes a modular architecture built upon distinct Python components called **'Processors'**.
+Each Processor is specialized for a specific domain, such as:

-*   **`CifProcessor (CP)`**: Manages 3D structural data (PDB/mmCIF files, coordinates, selections).
+*   **`CifProcessor`**: Manages 3D structure data.
-*   **`SeqProcessor (SP)`**: Handles protein sequence data (FASTA files, alignments, conservation, mutations).
+*   **`SeqProcessor`**: Handles sequence data and alignments.
-*   **`GRNProcessor (GRNP)`**: Implements Generic Residue Numbering systems for consistent cross-structure comparison.
+*   **`GRNProcessor`**: Implements Generic Residue Numbering systems.
-*   **`LigProcessor (LP)`**: Focuses on handling ligand data and analyzing protein-ligand interactions.
+*   **`LigProcessor`**: Deals with ligand information and interactions.
-*   **`EMBProcessor (EMBP)`**: Deals with generating and analyzing protein embeddings.
+*   **`EMBProcessor`**: Manages protein embeddings.
-*   **`PropertyProcessor (PP)`**: Manages associated metadata and calculated properties for proteins.
+*   **`PropertyProcessor`**: Integrates metadata and calculated properties.

-## Key Feature: Interoperability

-A central design philosophy of Protos is **interoperability** between these Processors.
-Data is handled consistently (using standard identifiers and formats internally) so that the output from one Processor can seamlessly serve as the input for another.
+A key feature is the **interoperability** between these Processors.
+Outputs from one (e.g., selected residues from `CifProcessor`) can directly serve as inputs for another (e.g., for GRN mapping by `GRNProcessor`, followed by sequence analysis by `SeqProcessor`), enabling flexible construction of sophisticated analysis pipelines.

-This allows users to construct flexible, **multi-step analysis workflows**.
-For example, one can identify residues in a binding pocket using `CifProcessor`, map these residues to a standard numbering scheme with `GRNProcessor`, analyze their conservation across an alignment using `SeqProcessor`, and store associated properties with `PropertyProcessor`.

 The relationships and primary data flow between these core processors are visualized below:

 ![Protos Processor Overview Diagram](resources/protos_overview.png) *(Diagram showing connections between CP, SP, GRNP, LP, EMBP, and PP)*

+---

-## Current Status & Protos-MCP Context
+## Protos-MCP: The Vision & Approach

-Protos provides a functional foundation for performing these complex analyses programmatically using Python.
-However, its direct use requires scripting skills.
-The **Protos-MCP project** (described elsewhere in this application/documentation) aims to build upon this existing Protos foundation by creating an interface layer using Large Language Models (LLMs) and the Model Context Protocol (MCP).
-This will make the powerful, interoperable capabilities of Protos accessible to a broader range of researchers through natural language interaction, without requiring direct Python programming.

-## Accessing Protos via Natural Language: The Protos-MCP Concept

-While Protos provides a powerful Python framework for structural bioinformatics (as described above), its practical origin and design lead to specific usability challenges.

-**1. Protos' Origin and the Accessibility Gap:**

-Protos wasn't designed top-down to solve a single problem; it emerged organically from repeatedly performing common structural bioinformatics workflows across different protein families.
-These workflows typically involved downloading data, creating datasets, loading structures/sequences, performing alignments, filtering data based on specific criteria, calculating properties, and visualizing results.
-Performing such multi-step processes once is manageable via custom scripts, but repetition demands efficiency.
-Protos was created by consolidating these recurring helper functions and processing steps into a reusable library.

-However, this origin also highlights its primary adoption barrier.
-Experienced bioinformaticians, faced with a specific task, might find it equally or more efficient to write a targeted script rather than learning and integrating the general Protos framework.
-Conversely, the researchers who could most benefit from automating these repetitive, multi-step analyses – bench biologists working directly with structural data – typically lack the required Python programming expertise to use Protos at all.
-Consequently, Protos, while functional, remains inaccessible to a large portion of its potential user base.

-**2. The Vision: Conversational Structural Bioinformatics:**
+**1. The Need: Simplifying Complex Bioinformatics Tasks**

 Computational analysis is fundamental to modern structural biology.
-Imagine the efficiency gains if routine (yet currently complex) computational tasks could be requested simply:

-*   "Can you get me the structure for PDB ID 7ZOU?"
+Ideally, researchers should be able to ask complex questions directly:

-*   "Align this downloaded structure (7ZOU) to my AlphaFold prediction for protein X."
+*   "Fetch PDB 7ZOU and align it to my AlphaFold model X."
-*   "Which residues show the largest C-alpha deviation between these two aligned structures?"
+*   "Identify residues within 4Å of the ligand in these 5 structures."
-*   "Does the deviation in that loop correlate with the AlphaFold pLDDT confidence score?"

-These seem like straightforward questions, but answering them requires navigating data formats, running specific tools, parsing outputs, and integrating results – tasks that constitute the "pain" of bioinformatics data processing.
-Protos contains the logic to perform these underlying steps, but lacks an accessible interface.

-**3. Protos-MCP: Connecting Protos to AI via MCP:**
+*   "How conserved are the residues corresponding to GRN 3.50 and 6.48 across these aligned sequences?"

+Currently, answering such questions involves multiple distinct steps: finding and downloading data, converting formats, running specific software tools, parsing results, and integrating information – a process requiring significant bioinformatics effort or programming skills.

+**2. Protos: A Functional Backend Lacking Accessibility**

+The Protos library contains the programmatic building blocks to perform many of these underlying steps.
+It wasn't designed abstractly but **emerged organically** from consolidating helper functions and processing scripts developed while performing repetitive, complex workflows across different research projects (e.g., implementing a novel structure-based GRN system for opsins [manuscript in preparation], developing graph neural networks using GRNs and embeddings for property prediction).

+While functional and internally useful for streamlining these specific research tasks, Protos requires Python proficiency and familiarity with its specific framework.
+Experienced bioinformaticians might script these steps themselves for one-off tasks, while bench biologists typically cannot use the library directly. **This accessibility gap is the primary reason Protos remains an unreleased tool.**

+**3. The Solution: Leveraging MCP for an AI Interface**

-To bridge this gap and realize the vision of conversational bioinformatics, we propose **Protos-MCP**.
-This system integrates Protos with Artificial Intelligence (AI), specifically Large Language Models (LLMs), using the **Model Context Protocol (MCP)**.
+Recent advances offer a path to make Protos broadly useful.
+We propose **Protos-MCP**, integrating Protos with Large Language Models (LLMs) using the **Model Context Protocol (MCP)**.

-*   **What is MCP?** MCP is a standardized communication protocol designed specifically to allow LLMs (like ChatGPT, Claude) to securely and reliably interact with external software.
-It provides a defined way for an application (like Protos) to advertise its capabilities as specific **'Tools'** (functions the LLM can ask the application to run) and data access points as **'Resources'**.
-The LLM can understand these definitions and request their execution.
+*   **What is MCP?** MCP is a **novel, standardized protocol** designed specifically for LLMs (like ChatGPT, Claude) to interact securely and reliably with external software.
+It allows applications like Protos to define their capabilities as discrete **'Tools'**.
+The LLM can then understand these Tools and request their execution to accomplish tasks.
+This standardization is poised to become a **major staple** for enabling AI to leverage specialized scientific software.

-*   **The Protos-MCP Workflow:** We will implement an **MCP Server** that acts as a controller wrapping the Protos library.
-Key Protos functions will be exposed as MCP 'Tools'.
-When a user asks the LLM a question:
-    1. The LLM interprets the request and plans which Protos 'Tools' are needed.
+*   **The Protos-MCP Workflow:** We will implement an **MCP Server** acting as a controller that wraps the Protos library.
+Key Protos functions become MCP 'Tools'.
+Users interact with an LLM in natural language.
+The LLM plans the required analysis steps and instructs the MCP Server (via MCP) to execute the corresponding Protos Tools.
+Results are passed back to the LLM for interpretation and presentation to the user.
+This interaction is visualized below:
-    2. The LLM sends standardized instructions via MCP to the Protos MCP Server.
-    3. The MCP Server securely executes the requested Protos functions using the underlying library.
-    4. Protos returns the results to the MCP Server.
-    5. The Server sends the results back to the LLM in a standard format.
-    6. The LLM formulates a user-friendly answer.

-This allows users to leverage Protos' integrated capabilities for multi-step analyses simply by describing their goals in natural language.
-The interaction flow is visualized below:

 ![Protos-MCP Interaction Flow](resources/MCP_integration.png)
 *(Diagram showing User -> LLM -> MCP Server -> Protos Library -> MCP Server -> LLM -> User)*

-By combining the existing analytical power of Protos with the accessibility offered by LLMs via the standardized MCP interface, Protos-MCP aims to make sophisticated structural bioinformatics workflows available to everyone.
-The following examples demonstrate the types of workflows this system could enable.
+*   **Implementation Path & Vision:** This approach leverages the existing, functional Protos backend.
+Development focuses on creating the MCP Tool interfaces.
+We will follow a **bottom-up strategy**, initially implementing MCP Tools for robust, simpler Protos functions and progressively adding more complex, multi-step workflow capabilities.
+The ultimate goal is a system where the broader structural biology community can effectively "talk" to Protos, using its power without needing to code, thereby transforming Protos into a widely accessible and valuable resource.

+---

+## Protos-MCP Example Workflows

+The following examples illustrate the **target functionality** of the proposed Protos-MCP system.
+They demonstrate how user requests in natural language could be translated by an LLM into a series of calls to Protos capabilities, orchestrated via the MCP server.

+For clarity, each example includes:
+1. The user's natural language request.
+2. A conceptual plan the LLM might formulate.
+3.  **Illustrative Python code snippets** demonstrating how the task *could currently be approached programmatically* using the underlying Protos library functions.
+This highlights the existing capabilities and the complexity abstracted by the Protos-MCP layer.
+4. The **TODO**: Defining corresponding MCP Tools that wrap these Protos functions.
+5. The expected user outcome via Protos-MCP.

+*(Note: The Python snippets are illustrative.
+Actual Protos methods and the implementation of robust MCP Tools are part of the proposed work).*

 # Protos-MCP Example Workflows